 It is suggested that you apply well in advance of the closing date in case you experience any difficulties.
-Support will be available during office hours at 1890 923 029 (local rate number) or via email at angardasiochana@graftonrecruitment.com until the closing date.
+Support will be available during office hours at 046 903 6376/7/5 (local rate number) or via email at GSAS_AP.StaffCompetitions@Garda.ie until the closing date.

-The onus is on the candidate to fully complete the Application form.
-Candidates are at risk of their candidature being withdrawn should they submit a blank or partially completed application.
+The onus is on the candidate to fully complete the application form.
+Candidates are at risk of their candidature being withdrawn should they submit a blank, or partially completed application.
 Only fully completed applications will be accepted.

-The admission of a person to the competition, or invitation to undertake any element of the selection process, or a successful result letter, is not to be taken as implying that An Garda Síochána is satisfied that such a person fulfils the essential requirements.
+The admission of a person to this competition, or invitation to undertake any element of the selection process, or successful result letter, is not to be taken as implying that An Garda Síochána is satisfied that such a person fulfils the essential requirements.